akingunay/hammurabi/README.md

 # hammurabi

-Hammurabi monitors enactment of a social protocol with respect to a given event trace.
+Hammurabi is a monitoring application for social protocols.